Send data from Next.js app to Axiom

 Install next-axiom

-- In your terminal, go to the root folder of your Next.js app, and then run
+In your terminal, go to the root folder of your Next.js app and run the following command:

 NEXT_PUBLIC_AXIOM_DATASET